mig4ng/stcp/README.md

 The LLM struggled a lot with figuring out how to scrape the data from STCP website, because it populates it after the initial page render.
 It spent me more than $20 in tokens figuring this out.
 Then I gave up and found on Github a library that did that already and used it to feed to LLM, and finally it succeeded.
 You can check the API library here: https://github.com/mig4ng/stcp_api

-There is a lot of improvement margin, but overall tools such as phoenix.new and devin.ai are getting really useful.
+There is a lot of improvement margin, but overall tools such as phoenix.new and devin.ai alongside with large language models are getting really useful.
 For now for very small, limited scope develpments.

 ## Screenshots